tanaikech/FilesApp/README.md

   - If you use `null` for this, all kinds of files are retrieved.
 - **fields** : fields of files you want to retrieve.
 Please use as a string.
 This value is the same to `fields` which is used at [files.list of Drive API](https://developers.google.com/drive/api/v3/reference/files/list).
   - If you want to retrieve the filename and ID of files, you can use `"files(id,name)"`
-- **options** : You can input the Drive ID like `{driveId: "###"}`.
-Even when you don't use this, this library retrieves the file list from your Google Drive and all shared Drives.
-If you use this, the file list is retrieved from your Google Drive and the shared drive you want to retrieve.

 # Samples